sagarthapaliya12/Team007/README.md

 # Team007
-This Project is created with React and Django and helps in detecting and classifying any possible brain tumor using MRI scanned images.
+This Project is created with Convulation Neural Network (CNN), an algorithm of deep learning for the purpose of detecting and classifying any possible brain tumor on MRI scanned images.

+In order to demonstrate the the project we use Gradio as web application.

+Members of team are:-

+Sagar Raj Thapaliya
+Anurag Karki
+Ngawang Gurung